rozgaw/PipelineProject/README.md

 For this pipeline, sample data is provided.
 This data is a fragment of the original data modified by running the code below in the terminal.
 Update data and sampledata to the correct input file name and output.

-head -n 40000 data.fastq > sampledata.fastq
+"head -n 40000 data.fastq > sampledata.fastq"

 The sample data is stored in the data folder.